is-ma/serveret/README.md

 source Serveretfile && source .serveret/provision.sh
 ```

-Configure your project (step by step to catch any conflict on the go:
+Configure your project (step by step to catch any conflict on the go):
 ```
 # development:
   git clone $app_repo /vagrant/$app_name/code